bcgov/FAIB_DADMTOOLS/README.md

  - The table, `whse.all_bc_gr_skey`, is a vector reprentation (Point or Polygon) of the gr_skey raster where each row represents a single raster pixel (i.e., one hectare), identified by its `gr_skey` value.

-#### To import data layers, first fill in configuration input csv file (i.e. see example [config_parameters.csv](config_parameters.csv))
-Spatial layers can be imported into PostgreSQL using library functions individually or by using a batch function.
-The individual function is called `import_to_pg_gr_skey` and the batch function is called `batch_import_to_pg_gr_skey`.
+#### import_to_pg_gr_skey

 *Function Overview*

+If importing a vector, the function imports two tables into PostgreSQL:
+1. Vector attribute table with no geometry
+ - The function, `import_to_pg_gr_skey`, imports the input vector layer attribute table into PostgreSQL.
+ - A new unique incrementing integer primary key field is created: `pgid`
+2. Raster Attribute Table
+The function then rasterizes the input vector layer and converts the raster into a raster attribute table.
+In other words, each record represent a raster pixel (Ie. one hectare)
+  - The `gr_skey` serves as the primary key.
+  - The `pgid` field links the raster attribute table to the vector attribute table

- Function imports specified spatial layers into PostgreSQL tables in the gr_skey format.
-If importing a vector, the function rasterizes the spatial layer using the gr_skey raster defined by argument: `template_tif` as the grid template and will be masked to raster defined by argument: `mask_tif`.
-The function will create two tables for each single vector imported.
-An example below is provided for illustration.
+ The function rasterizes using the gr_skey raster defined by argument: `template_tif` as the grid template and will be masked to raster defined by argument: `mask_tif`.
+See below code snippet for an example of importing a vector: `whse_admin_boundaries.adm_nr_districts_sp` into PostgreSQL in the gr_skey format:

  ```
  ## import whse_admin_boundaries.adm_nr_districts_sp from BCGW into postgres database